 USPS and mailers

-Postal Customer Councils (PCCs).
-These Postal Service-affiliated networks connect business mailers with local Post Office leadership to develop more effective and profitable mailings through training and information sharing.
-Since the 1960s, PCCs have been the go-to local resource for helping mailers learn, innovate and build their business.
+Postal customer councils are Postal Service-affiliated networks connect business mailers with local Post Office leadership to develop more effective and profitable mailings through training and information sharing.
+Since the 1960s, these councils have been the go-to local resource for helping mailers learn, innovate and build their business.
 More information can be found at postalpro.usps.com/pcc.

 providing technical advice